 - Desk availability isn’t always guaranteed (even with reservations)

-Are coworking spaces worth it?
-As demand for flexible work environments grows, commercial real estate costs rise, and employees enter the remote workforce, coworking becomes even more important.
-Based on the breakdown of pros and cons, many companies see them as an invaluable part of their business strategy.
+So, are coworking spaces worth it?
+As demand for flexible work environments grows, commercial real estate costs rise, and employees enter the remote and hybrid workforce, coworking becomes even more critical.
+Based on the breakdown of pros and cons, most companies see them as an invaluable part of their business strategy.

 Keeping pace with an evolving workforce

 The benefits of coworking add up to something pivotal for the world’s workforce.
-It’s an opportunity to reinvent the workplace, giving workers the stability of a traditional work environment, and the flexibility inherent to remote work.
-It’s quickly becoming the new standard.
+It’s an opportunity to reinvent the workplace, giving workers the stability of a traditional work environment and the flexibility inherent to remote work.
+As a result, it’s quickly becoming the new standard.

 Work is becoming something without borders or barriers.
-People work in shifts around the clock, 24 hours a day to earn a living.
+People work shifts around the clock, 24 hours a day, to earn a living.
 What’s more, anyone can work from anywhere to get their paycheck.
-Coworking supports every worker, everywhere, no matter their job description or duties.
-If they can work remotely, they benefit from coworking; and so do the businesses they work for.
+Coworking supports every worker, regardless of job description or duties.
+If provided remote working days, employees benefit from coworking and so do the businesses they work for.

 The space-as-a-service model changes the way companies function, too.
-By taking the most expensive element of work and turning it into a service, coworking companies maximize the value of physical workspace.
-Companies spend no time worrying about how to arrange desks or what their space optimization is.
-Coworking providers do this for them.
-This leaves companies free to focus on investing in their people, instead of space.
+By taking the most expensive work element and turning it into a service, coworking companies maximize the value of physical workspace.
+As a result, companies spend less time worrying about how to arrange desks or their space optimization, leaving companies more time to focus on investing in their people.
 In turn, employees get the tools and assistance they need to do their jobs better.

 Coworking creates flexibility

 If there’s one trait prided above all in the workforce today, it’s adaptability.
-Being flexible in how, where, and when work gets done, without compromising on the quality and efficacy of that work, is invaluable to companies.
+Being flexible in how, where, and when work gets done — without compromising the quality and efficacy of that work — is crucial to companies.
 Coworking spaces enable this flexibility, allowing more of the workforce to be adaptable to changing demands.
-In lieu of a traditional workplace, companies are realizing how vital coworking is in enabling their employees.
-It’s hard to overstate the importance of coworking in the shift to a more remote, autonomous workforce.
+In lieu of a traditional workplace, companies realize how vital coworking is in enabling their employees.
+It’s hard to overstate the importance of coworking in the shift to a more remote, hybrid, autonomous workforce.